Busabout Sydney: History

-From 2005 to 2013 Busabout's services were part of Sydney Bus Region 2, with some routes part of Region 3.
-On 13 October 2013, Transit Systems Sydney took over Region 3 having won a tender to operate the new region including two routes that were operated by Busabout.
+From 2005 to 2013, Busabout's services were part of Sydney Bus Region 2, with some routes part of Region 3.
+On 13 October 2013, Transit Systems took over Region 3 having won a tender to operate the new region including two routes that were operated by Busabout.

 On 1 June 2014, Busabout's Sydney Bus Region 2 services passed to Interline and Busabout took over the Sydney Bus Region 15 services from Busways.
 A new depot in region 15 opened 20 January 2015.

+On 8 October 2023, Region 15 services passed from Busabout to Transit Systems NSW, as part of a consolidated Region 2.

 Fleet

 As at December 2020, the fleet consists of 124 buses.
 Since 2001 all purchases have been bodied at the Calabro's Bustech operation.
 With the introduction of the Busabout name in 1994, a white, green and yellow livery was introduced.
 In 2010 the Transport for NSW white and blue livery began to be applied.